nickfargo/prochan/src/index.coffee.md

 ### [timeout]()

+Returns a channel that closes after a certain number of `ms` (milliseconds).

     timeout = (ms, fn, args...) ->
       ch = chan()
       if typeof ms is 'function' then [fn, ms] = arguments